 Often times the best way to start building a project like a Patreon is by seeing what others who’ve already experienced success are doing.
-For that reason, you may be wanting to look for the best Patreon models — in other words, you're looking for Patreons that have already figured out how to be successful.
+For that reason, you may want to discover the best Patreon models.

 According to Patreon, 1 - 2% of your supporters will actually pledge.
 So if you have 500 people who consume or enjoy your content, that means about 5 - 10 will pledge.

 That seems low and a little worrying, doesn't it?
 The best way to see how many people will pledge is by creating a survey for all of your supporters to take.
 Ask them questions like how much they'd be willing to pay, what benefits they'd like to receive, and how serious they are about pledging.
 I made surveys to help build the perfect Patreons for my two podcasts, and they were enormously helpful.
 By creating these surveys, I knew exactly what my fans would want to pay for.

 If you insist on looking at how others are doing on Patreon, there's a cool site called Graphtreon that's keeping track of every single Patreon creator.
 That link'll take you to the top earners page where you'll be able to see who's making the most coin.
 You can also drill down into individual categories like podcasts, comics, art, etc.

 By looking over the pages of these creators, you'll be able to see Patreon rewards and goals that've proven to be successful.
 Go ahead... borrow from their ideas when planning your own Patreon!
 Just remember, all creators have different fans who have different wants and needs.